guiga004/uav_path_planning/README.md

     pip -V
     pip3 -V

 You want the pip corresponding to python 3.
-In my case, pip3 -V showed the following:
+In my case, 'pip3 -V' showed the following:

     pip 18.1 from /usr/lib/python3/dist-packages/pip (python 3.7)